Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Framework on analytic semigroups

-\begin{section}{Framework on Analytic Semigroups} In this section, we describe the analytical framework that we use in this article.
+In this section, we describe the analytical framework that we use in this article.
 Thereby, we follow the notation of \cite[Chap.~3]{Lun95} and \cite{Ber20}.
 Let $\Om \subset \R^d$ be a bounded domain with $C^2$-boundary $\partial\Om$ or a polyhedral, convex domain and $T > 0$.
 We consider the class of semilinear parabolic equations \eqref{pde}.
 Here, $D$ is a second order differential operator, defined by

 where the matrix $(a_{ij}(x)) \in \R^{d\times d}$ is assumed to be symmetric and, for some $\lambda >0$ and for all $x \in \Om$, satisfies the uniform elliptic condition

 For simplicity, we assume that $a_{ij} \in C^1(\overline{\Om})$ and $b_i, c$ uniformly continuous in $\Om$.
 Furthermore, $B$ denotes boundary conditions $B = \gamma(x)I$ of type Dirichlet or alternatively,